MADLAB96/suffer-bot/readme.md

 ## Suffer-Bot

-barebones discord bot for personal use, will hopefully become something useful one day. *but not likely*
+Barebones discord bot for personal use, will hopefully become something useful one day. *but not likely* Currently running on a raspberry pi at home, being used in a couple of servers.

 * prerequisites: discord account
 * will have to get your own auth token from https://discordapp.com/developers/applications/